Georgia counties prepare for hand tally of presidential race

 “The point of the audit is to show the machines counted the ballots fairly,” said Gabriel Sterling, who oversaw the implementation of the state’s new voting system for the secretary of state’s office.

+County election officials must begin the hand tally by 9 a.m.
+Friday and complete it by 11:59 p.m.
+Wednesday, state officials said.
+The state certification deadline is Nov.
+20.

-Raffensperger’s wife, Tricia, tested positive on Thursday, Deputy Secretary of State Jordan Fuchs told The Associated Press.
-Brad Raffensperger was en route to get tested and plans to self-quarantine as a precaution even if his test is negative, Fuchs said.
+Georgia Secretary of State Brad Raffensperger’s wife, Tricia, tested positive on Thursday, the deputy secretary of state, Jordan Fuchs, told The Associated Press.
+Brad Raffensperger tested negative but planned to self-quarantine as a precaution, Fuchs said, adding that the secretary’s quarantine will not affect the audit.

 For the audit, county election staffers will work with the paper ballots in batches, dividing them into piles for each candidate.
 Then they will count each pile by hand, Fuchs said.
 Sterling had said Wednesday that the ballots would be counted by machine.